The Thalia Symphony Orchestra

 Maestro Radcliffe took the helm of the Thalia Symphony beginning with the 2010 – 2011 season, and has been instrumental in injecting a new surge of creative energy.
 The orchestra has moved its rehearsals to Roosevelt High School and performance venue to Town Hall, and under his dynamic leadership the orchestra looks forward to an exciting future.

-Thalia Symphony has primarily performed tonal music from the mid-19th century to the present.
+Thalia Symphony Orchestra primarily performs music from the mid-19th century to the present.
 We tend to draw on works that call for a modern “full size” orchestra, complete with full brass and large string sound.

-- While many orchestras premiere newly written works, Thalia Symphony also has premiered works of historical significance that had been hidden from the world.
+- While many orchestras premiere newly written works, TSO takes pride in having premiered works of historical significance that had been unjustly forgotten.
+One example is the only symphony by Grieg.
 Soon after Edvard Grieg wrote his Symphony in C minor in 1864, he impetuously withdrew it.
 It stayed tucked away in a library until finally in 1981 it was revived in Bergen, Norway.
 Only a handful of American orchestras had performed prior to Thalia Symphony’s Pacific Northwest premiere of the piece on March 30, 2008.

 - In 1997 Thalia Symphony performed the American premiere of Edvard Tubin’s Violin Concerto.
 This extremely important Estonian composer had escaped to Sweden, thus avoiding certain death, when the Soviet troops invaded the Baltics in 1944.
 We discovered the music after an intensive four-country search.